aa4758/DeAnzaClass/Math10/Chapter1.md

     Simple sample

 e.
-A student interviews classmates in his algebra class to determine how many pairs of jeans a students ows, on average.
+A student interviews classmates in his algebra class to determine how many pairs of jeans a students owns, on average.

     Convenience sample